-Our latest Quarterly Sector Update reveals that technology stocks continue to appear best-positioned among the 10 sectors.
+Our latest Quarterly Sector Update reveals that technology stocks continue to appear best-positioned among the 10 sectors, while health care stocks (the market leader thus far in 2015) and consumer discretionary stocks may give tech a run for its money.
 Click through the slides or watch the video (see right) to find out why.

 What is Fidelity’s Quarterly Sector Update?